AI visibility reporting for agencies.

 The client AI-visibility scorecard.

-A good AI-visibility report is five sections — think of it as the client scorecard.
+A useful AI-visibility report has six sections — think of it as the client evidence brief.
 Each answers a question the client actually has, in order.

-4. Coverage — "what did you actually test?"
+2. Prompt and model coverage — “what did you test?”

-5. Actions — "what are you doing about it?"
+6. Actions and progress — “what are you doing next?”

 Turning the scorecard into a billable deliverable.